The Swedes and Dill

 - Proof the dough a second time as you did the first time until the dough has doubled in size.
 The dough loaf is ready for baking once it has risen 2 inches above the rim of the bread pan.

-- If you have a proofing feature on the oven, lower the temperature to (80°F or 25°-27°C).
+- If you have a proofing feature in the oven, lower the temperature to (80°F or 25°-27°C).
 This time the dough loaf should reach 2 inches above the bread pan rim in 1 hour.

 Baking and Testing for Doneness

 - Once the bread is ready to be baked, preheat the oven to (350°F or 175°C).
-Make sure there is enough clearance in the oven to accommodate the bread, so the top of the bread will not touch the top of the oven.
-You may need to adjust the baking racks.
+Ensure there is enough clearance in the oven to accommodate the bread, so the top of the bread will not touch the top of the oven.
+You may need to adjust the oven racks.

 - Before baking the bread, brush on a thin layer of oil on top of the dough to help brown the crust.
 I prefer extra virgin olive oil, but any oil will work.